BabylonJS/BabylonNative/README.md

 The following major features are currently supported and expected to work.
 Note that this list is not exhaustive.

-- Developing Babylon Native on the following platforms: Windows 10, macOS
+- Developing Babylon Native on the following platforms: Windows 10, macOS.
 - Building and running the libraries and demo apps for the following platforms: Win32, UWP, macOS, iOS, Android.
 - Loading and executing JavaScript code on all supported platforms.